Incident DetailsCause of Death:

 As the deputized citizen retrieved materials to secure the front door of the residence, he heard three shots.
 The subject had pulled a revolver and fatally shot Constable Wilhoite.

 As the deputized citizen went for assistance, he saw the subject running across a large field, assuming he was attempting to escape.
 The subject instead went about a quarter of a mile to his 32-year-old cousin's house.
 There he confronted her, as she had objected to him wanting to marry her sister, and fatally shot her in front of her 5-year-old daughter.

 The 37-year-old man returned to his father's property until being taken into custody.
 He was subsequently convicted of murder, sentenced to life in prison and later discharged.

-Constable Wilhoite, the appointed Center Township constable, was survived by his wife, daughter, four grandchildren and three sisters.
+Constable Wilhoite, from Danville, was the appointed Center Township constable.
+He was survived by his wife, daughter, four grandchildren and three sisters.